-To get started, click on the green Download button below at the bottom of this page to get your free font download.
+To get started, click on the green Download button below to get your free font download.

 Grateful Dead was a California-based rock band that debuted in the mid-1960s.
 Active in the concert scene up until news of its disbandment in 1995, the band is credited for playing over 180 original tracks plus hundreds of covers in the course of its career, spanning three decades.
 Grateful Dead drew huge crowds with legendary performances during several worldwide tours.
 The band is included in Rolling Stone's 100 Greatest Artists of All Time, with about two dozen studio albums released.